jeffreyd/yucheegung/README.md

 ### Audio Playback

-The app uses the `just_audio` package with:
+The app uses the `just_audio` package with `audio_service` for background playback:
 - **Streaming**: Uses Jellyfin's universal endpoint with automatic transcoding to AAC
 - **Offline**: Plays from local files stored in the download directory
 - **Queue Management**: Maintains a playback queue with next/previous navigation
-- **Auto-Advance**: Automatically plays the next song when the current one finishes
+- **Infinite Looping**: Automatically loops back to the first song when the queue finishes
+- **Background Playback**: Continues playing when app is in background or screen is off
+- **Media Controls**: System media notifications and Android Auto integration

 ### Download System

-- Downloads are organized: `DownloadLocation/ArtistName/AlbumName/DiscNumber-TrackNumber - SongName.ext`
+- Downloads are organized: `DownloadLocation/LibraryName/ArtistName/AlbumName/DiscNumber-TrackNumber - SongName.ext`
+- Library-specific folders keep downloads from different libraries organized
 - SQLite database tracks downloaded items and their file paths
 - Supports downloading individual albums, entire playlists, or all albums by an artist
 - Filenames are sanitized to remove invalid characters